Planning and Preparedness

 CISA provides plans, resources, and training to support operable and interoperable emergency communications for first responders.

 - National Emergency Communications Plan: The National Emergency Communications Plan (NECP) is the Nation’s over-arching strategic plan to drive measurable improvements in emergency communications across all levels of government and disciplines.
 First released in 2008, the plan is periodically updated to reflect the ongoing evolution of emergency communications technologies and processes.
-The next revision is due to be complete in 2019.
-For more information, visit www.dhs.gov/necp.
+For more information, visit www.cisa.gov/necp.

 Tools needed to communicate during steady state and emergency operations are available through CISA’s programs, allowing first responders to have priority telecommunications services that support emergency communications and restoration.